kvasdopil/ui-gen/README.md

 ### Initial Generation

-1. When the viewport is empty, you'll see a centered prompt input field
+1. When the viewport is empty, click anywhere on the empty space
-2. Enter a description of the UI you want to generate
+2. A floating form will appear at the click location
-3. Press `Ctrl+Enter` (or `Cmd+Enter` on Mac) or click the "Create" button with the magic icon
+3. Enter a description of the UI you want to generate
-4. The prompt will immediately appear in the history panel on the right (when the screen is selected)
+4. Press `Ctrl+Enter` (or `Cmd+Enter` on Mac) or click the "Create" button with the magic icon
 5. Wait for the AI to generate the UI (a loading spinner will appear over the screen)
 6. The generated UI will be displayed in a 390px × 844px screen container
-7. The new screen will be automatically selected, centered, and zoomed to 100%
+7. The screen will be created at the location where you clicked

 ### Creating New Screens